Tancred, Prince of Galilee: First Crusade

-Regent of Antioch
+Regency of Antioch

 In 1100, Tancred became regent of Antioch when Bohemond was taken prisoner by the Danishmends at the Battle of Melitene.
-He expanded the territory of the Latin principality by capturing land from the Byzantines, although, over the next decade, Alexius attempted, unsuccessfully, to bring him under Byzantine control.
+He expanded the territory of the Latin principality by capturing land from the Byzantines, although over the next decade Alexius attempted, unsuccessfully, to bring him under Byzantine control.
 In 1104, he also took control of the County of Edessa when Baldwin II was taken captive after the Battle of Harran.
-After Baldwin's release in late 1108, he had to fight Tancred (probably early 1109) to regain control of the county; Tancred was eventually defeated and returned to Antioch.
+After Baldwin's release in late 1108, he had to fight Tancred (probably in early 1109) to regain control of the county; Tancred was eventually defeated and returned to Antioch.
 After Harran, Bohemond returned to Europe to recruit more Crusaders, again leaving his nephew as regent in Antioch.
 Tancred's victory over Radwan of Aleppo at the Battle of Artah in 1105 allowed the Latin principality to recover some its territories east of the Orontes River.

 In 1108, Tancred refused to honour the Treaty of Devol, in which Bohemond swore an oath of fealty to Alexius, and for decades afterwards Antioch remained independent of the Byzantine Empire.
-In late September 1108, near Turbessel, Tancred, with 1,500 Frankish knights and infantry, and 600 Turkish horsemen sent by Fakhr al-Mulk Ridwan confronted Baldwin II and the 2,000 men of Jawali Saqawa, atabeg of Mosul.
+In late September 1108, near Turbessel, Tancred, with 1,500 Frankish knights and infantry and 600 Turkish horsemen sent by Fakhr al-Mulk Ridwan, confronted Baldwin II and the 2,000 men of Jawali Saqawa, atabeg of Mosul.
 Tancred and Ridwan routed Jawali's men, who took refuge in Turbessel.
-Later on, Tancred who had initially refused to abandon Turbessel to Baldwin II, decided at the assembly in Château Pèlerin in April 1109, to give up Turbessel in return for his restoration to his old domains in the Kingdom of Jerusalem.
+Later on, Tancred, who had initially refused to abandon Turbessel to Baldwin II, decided at the assembly in Château Pèlerin in April 1109 to give up Turbessel in return for his restoration to his old domains in the Kingdom of Jerusalem.

 In 1110, he brought Krak des Chevaliers under his control, which would later become an important castle in the County of Tripoli.
 Tancred remained the regent of Antioch for Bohemond II until his death in 1112 during a typhoid epidemic.
 He had married Cecile of France, but died childless.
+Tancred was buried in the porch of St. Peter, the cathedral of Antioch.

 The Gesta Tancredi is a biography of Tancred written in Latin by Ralph of Caen, a Norman who joined the First Crusade and served under Tancred and Bohemond.
 An English translation was co-published in 2005 by Bernard S. Bachrach and David S. Bachrach.